 In Belarus as well as in other neighbor countries it is now a common trend to create one’s own family genealogical tree.
 Most people remember 2-4 generations of their ancestors.
 However, the more one is asking about his great grandfathers, the more interesting it is to know where one’s roots are.

-(Before you start a few things to keep in mind: you never try - you never get and I am on this end to help you through where I can on this end in Minsk...)
+(Before you start reading, please keep in mind: you never try - you never get and I can help where I can on this end in Minsk...)

 Where to search?

 If you don’t want to dig deep, the funds of the State Archive will probably be enough – its branches are located in all regional centers of Belarus.
 The documents as old as 1917 are stored there and if you want to learn more about your grandfathers and grandmothers it is most likely that you will find detailed information there.
 But if you want to track your ancestors who lived in 17-19 centuries, you should pay a visit to the National Historic Archive of Belarus where papers issued before 1917 are stored (papers dated after 1917 can be found in the National Archive).

 The latter archive also contains documents that date back to the times when Belarus was a part of the Grand Duchy of Lithuania, Rzecz Pospolita and the Russian Empire (late 14 – early 20 centuries).
 Some trips will have to be made – the papers from Grodno Province and those issued in Vilno, Disna, Lida and Oshmyany areas of Vilno Province of the Russian Empire from 1802-1917 are stored in Grodno State Archive.
 You search might lead you there.

 Please, bear in mind that the state archives are state-run folks and unlike some tour guides they don't work 24/7 so allow a week for their reply (they accept requests in English, but if reply comes in Russian - drop it to me - I will translate for free).
 The archive policy - check your own ancestry, commercial requests are only handled by the archives / trusted researchers.